kapitsa2811/signature-recognition-1/README.md

 The network is trained on open-source [signature dataset](https://cedar.buffalo.edu/NIJ/data/signatures.rar).
-Please note that this code is not explicitly written for signature detection and can be used for any siamese task such as Face-Recognition, writer recognition using handwritten text, etc. See Notes Section.
+Please note that this code is not explicitly written for signature detection and can be used for any siamese task such as Face-Recognition (Face alignment logic should be implemented), writer recognition using handwritten text, etc. See Notes Section.

 <img src="./images/Siamese.png">